Water supply and sanitation in Haiti: History and recent developments

 In the late 1990s aid began to dry up again, which in turn again affected the performance of the sector and condemned a large share of the population to be without adequate services.
 External aid picked up again after the departure of Aristide in 2004 under a transition government and the second government of René Préval.
 The external assistance is particularly focused at towns in the interior of the country and on rural areas, while the staggering problem of supplying the metropolitan area of the capital with sufficient clean water and a sewer system remains unresolved.

 The Preval government has engaged in a reform of the water sector by establishing a national directorate for water and sanitation and regional service providers through a framework law passed in 2009.
 The law aims at strengthening the government's policy and regulatory functions, to provide more orientation to the numerous NGOs active in water and sanitation.

 In January 2010 parts of Haiti including the capital were hit by a massive earthquake.
 More than 1.5 million people were displaced and had to live in refugee camps without piped water supply or sanitation, where most of them still lived one year after the earthquake.

 In October 2010 a cholera epidemia broke out that killed 6,435 people until September 2011.
-According to the US Center for Disease Control the suspected source for the epidemic was the Artibonite River, from which some of the affected people had drunk water.
+According to the US Centers for Disease Control the suspected source for the epidemic was the Artibonite River, from which some of the affected people had drunk water.
 An article in the journal Nature argues that "the limited resources available to combat the country's cholera epidemic should be spent on sanitation and clean water, rather than on vaccination".